Updated: Dec 11, 2020

 So, now back to the principles involved.
 Relationships are the key – which is why isolation is the coward’s way out of life.
 Isolation through drugs or alcohol or whatever we do to hide from life, itself.
 Even today’s technological society could bear some responsibility for human bailout.
 In each lifetime we’re meant to learn and grow – because, again – according to some, coming here was our choice.

-Those of you who believe in a God, likely believe that God gave his free will.
+Those of you who believe in a God, likely believe that God gave us free will.
 In fact, it says that in the Bible.
 Free will with strings?
-Nope.
-Total free will.
+Nope, complete free will.
 We can follow Him or not, we can be good or not, we can be kind and loving or not – in fact we have such free will that we might actually be able to determine the overall course of our lives and the lessons we’re here to learn while here.
 But, that’s the subject of another blog.

 So, when people say, because of some traumatic life experience, “How could God have let that happen?” or “How could God have done that to me?”
 The fact is, God didn’t do anything to you.
 He just watches over us all – sometimes happy and sometimes sad - witnessing the havoc we create for ourselves.
 He may try to pull a few strings to clean up our messes or to make our journey easier to bear – but he doesn’t interfere with our life path or the lessons we’re to master.
-He set up this entire system for us.
-It’s part of the learning curve.
+He set up this entire system for what we choose to execute.
+It’s part of our soul's learning curve.

 Choice is also a biggie.
-Adam and Eve could have chosen not to take a big bite out of that apple; emperors or rulers could have decided not to wage war on other countries; business people could have been more ruthless or generous; spouses could have been more faithful or kind and children could have been more obedient or defiant or even more resilient.
-It’s always in the choice we make and it’s through the result of those choices, we learn.
+Eve could have chosen not to take a big bite out of that apple; emperors could have decided not to wage war on other countries; business people could have been more ruthless or generous; spouses could have been more faithful or kind and children could have been more obedient or defiant or even more resilient.
+It’s always in the choice we make and it’s through the result of those choices that we learn.
 Bad choices have consequences – perhaps immediate and perhaps way, way down the road.
 Sadly, the bad choices also often hurt others we love.